Skip main navigation

 Overview

 Under the Wisconsin Fair Employment Act, the use of honesty testing (lie detectors) in employment is either unlawful or highly regulated.
-Furthermore, employers may not discriminate against a person who refuses to take an honesty test or objects to its use.
+Furthermore, your employer may not discriminate against you for refusing to take an honesty test or objecting to its use.

 What actions are covered?